A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Is Blue Mesa Reservoir open?

-Blue Mesa Reservoir is open everywhere except the area directly adjacent to the Hwy 50 bridge closure.
+Blue Mesa Reservoir is open everywhere except the area directly adjacent to the Hwy 50 bridge construction.
 Curecanti National Recreation Area is also open to visitors.
-Learn more about things to do in and around Colorado’s largest reservoir.
+Learn more about things to do in and around Colorado’s largest reservoir by clicking the button below.

 The latest news on U.S. 50 bridge closure information